emilybthorpe/git_storytime/chapter1.md

 An amazing chapter about a bright day in a cold climate in a common area.
-There is a cat.
+There is a cat, and another cat, and another car.
+Infact a whole kingdom of cats.
-It is very small